dr-cs/course-tools/README.md

 At this point you can tweak this file to move lessons, add reminders, and add your class's final exam.
 Reminders go in the third field in the schedule file.
 Fields on lines that represent class days are delimited by semicolons.
 Lines with no semicolons are "internal headers", that is, rows with one cell that spans four columns.
 I use [Bootstrap](http://getbootstrap.com/) to style my class web sites and [Jekyll](https://jekyllrb.com/) to generate the web sites from Markdown and HTML sources, so I have appropriate Bootstrap CSS and Jekyll headers in my HTML templates.

+I typically generate a schedule file at the beginning of the semester, then add the schedule file to the repository for my course materials and edit it by hand to make adjustments during the semester (see `render_schedule.py` below).

 ### `render_schedule.py`

 #### Usage